nathanshearer/gentooinstall/readme.txt

 Options:
   -a, --architecture x86_64
-    Which architecture to install.
-Default is the current architecture.
-Supported architectures are: i486, i686, x86_64, armv4, armv5, armv6, armv6hf, armv7,
+    Which guest architecture to install.
+Default is the host architecture.
-    armv7hf, armv8, armv8hf.
+    Supported architectures are:
+      i486, i686, x86_64,
+      armv4, armv5, armv6, armv6hf, armv7, armv7hf, aarch64,
+      ppc, ppc64,
+      alpha
   -b, --block-device /tmp/none
-    Which block device to partition.
+    The block device to partition.
   --block-device-block-size 1048576
-    What block size to align the partitions to.
+    The block size used for alignment.
   --block-device-partition-type gpt
-    What type of a partition table to create: gpt or msdos.
+    The type of a partition table to create: gpt or msdos.
   --chroot false
     Used internally to chroot into the destination directory for some phases.
   -d, --destination /mnt/gentoo